 PAUL STRICKER, M.D.

-Dr. Paul Stricker is one of less than 200 doctors in the US who is board-certified in both sports medicine and pediatrics, and he is enthusiastic about the opportunities for young people and their families to have a positive experience with sports and exercise.
+Dr. Paul Stricker is one of just over 200 doctors in the US who is board-certified in both sports medicine and pediatrics, and he is enthusiastic about the opportunities for young people and their families to have a positive experience with sports and exercise.
 He was among the first group of physicians to acquire the pediatric sub-specialty certification in 1993, and Dr. Paul reached a unique and coveted position as a physician for the U.S. delegation at the Sydney Olympics in 2000, and was the first pediatrician to be selected by the U.S. Olympic Committee for the summer Olympic Games.
 He is a previous President of the American Medical Society for Sports Medicine, and is a member of the American Academy of Pediatrics Council on Sports Medicine & Fitness.
 He has been chosen as one of America’s Top Pediatricians and America’s Best Doctors, and has authored numerous medical publications as well as a book for parents and coaches entitled Sports Success Rx!—Your Child’s Prescription for the Best Experience.
-Dr. Paul has been featured on ESPN and news programs, and has been cited in national publications such as US News & World Report and USA Today discussing ways to decrease youth sports pressure while maximizing sports performance
+Dr Paul has been cited in such national publications as US News & World Report, USA Today, parenting magazines, and has been featured on ESPN, Good Morning America, Nightline, and other television programs discussing ways to increase activity and decrease sports pressure for children and teenagers.